 what other support do you provide?

-Pacific Link Housing also works as a referral service to help people in need connect with a range of additional services and service providers that may of assistance.
+Pacific Link Housing also works as a referral service to help people in need connect with a range of additional services and service providers that may be of assistance.
 Please see our ‘useful support services’ page or contact us if you need help to access services such as:

 - Emergency accommodation